 Lawsuits Over Pradaxa Side Effects

-Because the side effects of Pradaxa can be so severe, thousands of individuals have filed Pradaxa lawsuits against Boehringer Ingelheim, making claims of negligence and product liability against the pharmaceutical manufacturer.
+Thousands of individuals have filed Pradaxa lawsuits against Boehringer Ingelheim, making claims of negligence and product liability against the pharmaceutical manufacturer.
 Many of the legal claims revolve around the fact that Boehringer knew about studies showing the potentially severe adverse effects of the blood thinner, but they did not properly communicate the risks of taking the drug to patients and doctors.
 Also, since no antidote was available until late October 2015, those who took the drug before that date argue that the drug company should have informed them about potentially safer or equally safe alternatives.